heybrianperry/example_js_repo/README.md

 ### Creating and Publishing New Versions

 Releases are automated using the [changesets-gitlab](https://www.npmjs.com/package/changesets-gitlab) package.
-Changesets-gitlab is currently used in the following contexts:

-- The changesets bot will comment on merge requests from canary to main, summarizing changesets if they exist.
+To publish a new release:

+- Create a merge request of `canary` against `main`.
+Do not squash commits to main as this will cause later conflicts.
-- When code is merged to main, the release job runs which will open a merge request that when merged will publish updated packages to NPM.
+- Merge the MR. When code is merged to main and changesets are detected, the release job will run.
+This will create a new 'Version Packages' merge request.
+- Review the 'Version Packages' MR. Merge if this contains the expected package versions and changes.
+When merged this will publish any updated packages to NPM.
+- Create a new MR of `main` against `canary`.
+Merge this to bring `canary` up to date with the latest package versions and changesets.

 ## Developing with a Local Drupal Instance